 Remember when I said that I usually manage not to come across as a scruffy and stinky drifter while I travel, despite carrying minimal clothing?
 My lightweight travel wardrobe deserves a lot of credit, but my compact and high-quality toiletries set should get some recognition too.

 I’ve somehow managed to squeeze all of my hygienic travel needs into a small and durable toiletries bag that weighs almost nothing.
-My lightweight little kit packs perfectly into my carry-on only bag and leaves ample room for the rest of the travel gear on my list.
+My lightweight little kit packs perfectly into my bag and leaves ample room for the rest of the travel gear on my list.